hyperledger/identus-cloud-agent/CONTRIBUTING.md

 ## <a name="dco"></a> Developer Certificate of Origin (DCO)

-PRISM Cloud Agent enforces the Developer Certificate of Origin (DCO).
+Cloud Agent enforces the Developer Certificate of Origin (DCO).
 It requires all commit messages to contain the `Signed-off-by` line with an email address that matches the commit author and the name on your GitHub account.

 Please read and follow set up [DCO](./DCO.md).